Ojo-Triumph/chat-app/README.md

 ### Branches

-The main is the actual chat-app which currently has issues which is being fixed and there is a practice chat-app which is similar to the main branch but with different UIs and layout for code
+The master is the actual chat-app which currently has issues which is being fixed and there is a practice chat-app which is similar to the main branch but with different UIs and layout for code

 ## Available Scripts